Jay-Idrees/UPenn-CyberSecurity-Red-vs-Blue-Team-Metasploit-Kibana-Capstone/README.md

 **Setting up Capstone VM to enable collection of Logs**

-- Cap stone VM credentials: `vagrant:tnargav`
+- Cap stone VM credentials: `vagrant:tnargav` and switch to the root user with `sudo su`

 - Setting up **filebeat** ships log data (simplifies, parsing, visualization of log formats) from server to ELK Stack or monitoring VM